bdulac/polymeria/_posts/2015-01-24-installation-bower.md

 </p>
 <pre>bower install https://github.com/bdulac/polymeria.git</pre>
 <p>
 To define <em>Polymeria</em> UML elements, there is only the need to load the polyfill and to import the components: a single import helps to do so.
 The components depend on jQueryUI.
-As it is a dependency, if you wish to setup web components directly from the <em>bower_components</em> directory, the code is quite simple, here is a sample model:
+As it is a dependency, if you wish to setup web components directly from the <em>bower_components</em> directory, the head tag is quite concise.
+Here is a sample document including a simple model:
 </p>
 <pre>&lt;!DOCTYPE html&gt;
 &lt;html&gt;